vadim-hleif/vadim-hleif.github.io/content/post/concurrency.md

 ****
 #### 1. Optimistic lock

-In this strategy, you will try to save record only when previous state as you expected.
+In this strategy, you will try to save record when previous state of the record as you expected.

 Example: